nnMIL: A generalizable multiple instance learning framework for computational pathology

-\textbf{Stride for sliding-window inference. }During inference, the model employs a sliding-window approach to ensure comprehensive coverage of the feature space.
-The full $D$-dimensional feature space is divided into overlapping chunks of size $H$, with each chunk processed independently (the default stride $S$ value is a quarter of $H$).
-Predictions are then averaged across all chunks (total number of $\frac{D-H}{S} + 1$) to produce the final slide-level prediction and uncertainty estimates.
+\textbf{Stride for sliding-window inference.} During inference, nnMIL uses a sliding-window strategy to comprehensively cover the feature space.
+The full $D$-dimensional feature space is covered by multiple overlapping chunks of size $H$, with each chunk processed independently.
+By default, the stride is set to $H/4$.
+Given stride $S$, the number of chunks is:

+Predictions from all chunks are then aggregated to produce the final slide-level prediction, and the variability across chunks is used to estimate prediction uncertainty.

 \heading{Uncertainty estimation}